 - Gaining the child’s attention before you speak.

-- Pre-teaching, overlearning and revising key topic vocabulary.
+- Pre-teaching, overlearning and revising key topic vocabulary and concepts- please see resources for more details.

-- Encouraging the child attempts to seek clarification.
+- Encouraging the child’s attempts to seek clarification, using visual supports when necessary.

 - Encouraging the child to use strategies to help them process the language they have heard, such as repeating back or identifying the important words in an instruction.